-Wild Rabbit believes that dance is a deeply human form that is alive, always shifting and escalating in possibility.
-Our work is robust, unbound, and discernibly rough around the edges, with a physical language that is vulnerable and ever-changing, reflective of the way we see the world around us.
+I believe that dance is a deeply human form that is alive, always shifting and escalating in possibility.
+My work is robust, unbound, and discernibly rough around the edges, with a physical language that is vulnerable and ever-changing, reflective of the way we see the world around us.
 I play with power and empathy, with embodiment and re-imagination.
 I am interested in bold work that that makes it possible to reflect on what is happening in the everyday, while at the same time, altering time and reality.
-Inspired by collaboration with reactive, passionate, and intelligent artists, we set out to create performance that has the ability to feed artistic impulse and generate change.
+Inspired by collaboration with reactive, passionate, and intelligent artists, I strive to create performance that has the ability to feed artistic impulse and generate change.

 Originally from New Brunswick, Jane-Alison McKinney is a dancer, choreographer, teacher, and producer.
 A graduate of The School of Toronto Dance Theatre, she has performed the works of a variety of contemporary dance artists in Canada and Internationally.
 In 2016, she was awarded a Metcalf Foundation Internship Grant in Artistic Direction with adelheid under the mentorship of Heidi Strauss, whose close mentorship has played a profound impact on Jane-Alison’s artistic development.
 She has also worked with adelheid as a dancer, emerging choreographer, and producer.
 Jane Alison’s choreography has been supported nationally by a variety of festivals and residencies.
 She is also co-director of the performance collective Bare Nerve (with Emma Kerson).